 On the left hand side of the screen, select "states."
 This will display a choropleth map showing the amount each state imported during the selected time period.
 Hovering over a particular state will display the number of sites located in that state, as well as the amount of the selected waste (solid or liquid) imported by that state.

-Selecting a site displays a panel on the left that gives information about a given site, including the types of waste that site imported.
-To find out more about a particular waste type, select "type" on the right side panel, then select the desired waste type from the bar chart.
+Selecting a site displays a panel on the right that gives information about a given site, including the types of waste that site imported.
+To find out more about a particular waste type, select "type" on the left side panel, then select the desired waste type from the bar chart.
 Information about that waste type will be displayed below.

 Select the "type" option in the right side bar.
 The stacked bar chart will be reclassified in terms of waste types.
 By left clicking on the pieces of the bar chart, sites that import that type of waste will be color-coded to match on the map.